10 Best Hikes from Banff Town (No Car Required)

 6. Vermilion Lakes

-The views from the Vermillion Lakes are so beautiful that they commonly appear in promotional material for Banff National Park.
+The views from the Vermilion Lakes are so beautiful that they commonly appear in promotional material for Banff National Park.
 The sight of the majestic slopes of Mt.
-Rundle reflecting in the glasslike waters of the Vermillion Lakes is breathtaking in person.
+Rundle reflecting in the glasslike waters of the Vermilion Lakes is breathtaking in person.

 To improve your odds of seeing the reflections of Mt.
-Rundle in glasslike water, we recommend you enjoy the Vermillion Lakes walk as early in the day as you can.
+Rundle in glasslike water, we recommend you enjoy the Vermilion Lakes walk as early in the day as you can.

 Distance: As far as 4.3 km / 2.7 miles one-way.